 — Casey Stubbs (@caseystubbs) November 6, 2015

 Most traders overlook carefully selecting the currency pair that they’re trading and believe that they can trade any pair with any strategy.
-This is usually one of the main reasons that rookies lose money, so don’t make the same mistake of pairing the wrong pair/strategy.
+This trading strategy is one of the main reasons that rookies lose money, so don’t make the same mistake of pairing the wrong pair/strategy.
 You’re now armed with the information to pick the right currency pair with the right strategy to enhance your trading.

 Latest posts by casey (see all)